JenSeReal/otel-getting-started/tutorial/content/labs/instrumentation/manual/traces/index.md

 Propagators serialize context, so it can traverse the network along with the request.
 Let's import the [`inject`](https://opentelemetry-python.readthedocs.io/en/latest/api/propagate.html#opentelemetry.propagate.inject) function from OpenTelemetry's `propagate` API.
 Create an empty dictionary and `inject` the headers from the current context into it.
-To include the headers in outgoing requests, pass the dict as an argument to the `get` call.
+All we have to do now is to include this context in outgoing requests.
+The requests `get` method has a second argument that allows us to pass in information that will be send as request headers.

 ```json
 "headers": {